gndclouds/gndclouds/posts/personal-information-systems-v2.md

 _This article was backdated to represent when I started a personal information system in practice._

 Through college, my system was largely the [same as in high school](gndclouds.cc/personal-information-system-v1).
-But I made some small tweaks in the structure of my files within finder largely because it was not practical to keep a large video or Sketch files in Evernote.
-So I created a new structure and started to keep content outside of Evernote except for minor notes from class.
+But I made some small tweaks in the structure of my files within finder largely because it was not practical to keep a large video or Sketch files in Evernote. <!-- excerpt -->So I created a new structure and started to keep content outside of Evernote except for minor notes from class.
 I also found that accessing some content types from Evernote was hard because I was using it for a way to much.
 So I started to move research, inspiration, and other content I wanted to save in [Are.na](https://are.na) and implemented the new v1 Emoji Key.

 **File Structure:**
 General: org.subcategory.details/